What is Japanese fabric... what to sew with it?

 This table can help you.
 Note that it works up to size 44.
 For larger sizes, see below 😊

-• a front: one height
+• a front piece: one length

-• a back: one height
+• a back piece: one length

-• a straight sleeve: one height
+• a straight sleeve: one length

 • and so on